 The following Teaching Idea provides opportunities to explore the following questions:

 Set the mood for thinking about human rights by using the Graffiti Board teaching strategy.
-On a whiteboard or butcher paper, call out Article I of the UDHR: “All human beings are born free and equal in dignity and rights,” and provide the following prompt on the big paper:
+On a whiteboard or large paper, write out Article I of the UDHR: “All human beings are born free and equal in dignity and rights,” and write the following prompt: